Updated Nov 25, 2019

 - ratchet extension surrounded by four of my taller sockets for spark plugs, battery and such

-- spark plug gap adjuster is a coin sized tool that’s easy enough to pack and worth having
+- spark plug gap adjuster is a coin sized tool that’s easy enough to pack

 - Leatherman’s driver assortmant adds forty tools using only 1″ x 3″ x 1/4″ of space

 - Leatherman’s bit driver extension provides access to tight spaces

 - cable lubrication tool